 As the provider of essential services in water, sewerage, waterways and drainage, our revenue is set by the Essential Services Commission – Victoria’s independent regulator.
-Learn more about the Price Submission process, who’s been involved, and what it means for you.
+Learn more about the Price Submission process, who’s been involved, and what it means for you and your water bill.

 Melbourne Water and the Price Submission